 Sunken eyes

-If you’re ill, exposed to extreme temperatures, or you otherwise notice signs of dehydration, you may want to decrease your caffeine intake.
+If you’re ill, exposed to extreme temperatures, or you otherwise notice signs of dehydration, you may want to decrease your caffeine intake as caffeine dehydration is a possibility.

 If you’re not sure how much water and electrolytes you need to drink each day, consult a healthcare professional or registered dietitian.
 They can assess your medical history and help determine what your body needs.

-So, does coffee hydrate you?
-The answer is yes, coffee does count toward your daily water intake.
-However, drinking huge amounts of caffeine can be dehydrating.
-That’s because it may increase urination that can result in a higher risk of dehydration.
+So, does coffee dehydrate you?
+One or two cups of coffee will not cause dehydration, and coffee does count toward your daily water intake.
+However, drinking huge amounts of caffeine can cause dehydration because of its diuretic effect causing increased urination.

-While coffee is hydrating, it lacks electrolytes our body needs for complete hydration.
-For better hydration, try adding DripDrop to your hydration plan.
+Though coffee, like water, is hydrating, it lacks the electrolytes our body also needs for total hydration.
+For better hydration, try adding DripDrop to your daily water intake.
 Formulated with essential electrolytes, DripDrop helps you recover the fluid and electrolytes you lose throughout the day with just one drink.